projectcontour/helm-charts/charts/contour/README.md

 This chart allows you to set your custom affinity using the `XXX.affinity` parameter(s).
 Find more information about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

-As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/main/bitnami/common#affinities) chart.
+As an alternative, you can use the preset configurations for pod affinity, pod anti-affinity, and node affinity.
 To do so, set the `XXX.podAffinityPreset`, `XXX.podAntiAffinityPreset`, or `XXX.nodeAffinityPreset` parameters.

 ## Parameters